[Sorry - I am partially dyslectic and Word Press does not have a spell or grammar checker but we will get it right sooner or later - maybe] .

 Torah Bright 18th 710 points Last year 29th

-My motto used over my last 20 years of racing 15m Racing Class gliders used to be “if you want to win races then you go to every race you can possibly get to, no matter how small or insignificant the race adn how bad the weather!
-The harder the conditions a better pilot make you.
+My motto used over my last 20 years of racing 15m Racing Class gliders used to be “if you want to win races then you go to every race you can possibly get to, no matter how small or insignificant the race and how bad the weather!
+The harder the conditions a better racing pilot make you.

 WILL YOU HELP US